beaver-lodge/beaver/apps/fizz/README.md

     [(address to item1), item1, item2, item3, ...]
   ```

-  So the memory is totally managed by Erlang, and you can safely read packed items because basically you can use Zig's comptime feature to infer everything involved.
+  So the memory is totally managed by Erlang, and you can use Zig's comptime feature to infer everything involved.

 - Saving lib/include path to a Zig source and use them in your `build.zig`.
 You can use Elixir to find all the paths.
 It is way better than do it with make/CMake because you got a whole programming language to do it.
 - Inter NIF resource exchange.
 Because it is Zig, just import the Zig source from another Hex package.